 I'd love to see you recreate this look on yourself, clients & friends for the holiday season!
 Tag your photos on Instagram #samvilla (@samvillahair) #heatherchapmanhair (@heatherchapmanhair) for a chance to be featured!

-Using the Textur Iron to create this beautiful braid was so much fun!
+Using the Professional Textur Iron to create this beautiful braid was so much fun!